ds300/patch-package/README.md

 - The change would be useful to other people as-is.
 - You can afford to make a proper PR to upstream.

-## Isn't this insanely dangerous?
+## Isn't this dangerous?

-Nawh.
-It's not like monkey patching or anything.
+Nah.
 You're just fixing your dependencies.

-- Patches are easy to review.
-We do that all day anyway.
-- If the dependency gets a version bump, you get a warning telling you there's a mismatch.
-If everything is still working a-ok, just run `patch-package <package-name>` again and the warning goes away.
-- If the dependency changes so much that the patch can't be applied, you get a full-blown error and have to resolve the conflicts, or just remove the patch file if shit got fixed upstream.
+Just don't do anything wild with it unless you're certain you're the only consumer of the effected dependency.

 ## Why patch Yarn?